KpihX/e-shop/README.md

 Once connected there are by default three profile:

-- login: ADMIN1, password: admin // it's the only profile that can access the 'Gestionnaires' page
+- login: ADMIN1, password: admin #it's the only profile that can access the 'Gestionnaires' page
 - login: GEST2, password: gest
 - login: CAIS3, password: cais